AnthonyLedru/libft/README.md

 # Libft V2
-Ce projet est une bibliothèque comprenants des fonctions de la libc standard et d'autres fonctions géneriques.
+This project is a library with standard libc functions and some others generic functions.

-Il s'agit d'une version V2:
+Change log:
-- Améliorations du Makefile
+- Makefile improvement
-- Ajout des fonctions :
+- Add functions:
   - get_next_line
   - htoi